 Once this is running, track:

-• Company resolution rate: What % of company names resolve to a domain?
+- Company resolution rate: What percentage of company names resolve to a domain?

-• Email find rate: What % of decision-makers yield a verified email?
+- Email find rate: What percentage of decision-makers yield a verified email?

 For a full framework on measuring your prospecting effort, see Sales KPIs: Essential Metrics for B2B Prospecting.

-The enrichment chain from job listing to contactable lead is not magic — it’s a sequence of deterministic steps, each solvable with the right tool.
-What makes it powerful is running it systematically, at scale, against a curated set of signals that actually matter for your ICP.
+The enrichment chain from job listing to contactable lead is a sequence of deterministic steps, each solvable with the right tool.
+What makes it useful is running it systematically, against a curated set of signals that actually matter for your ICP.

-Job signals are among the highest-quality intent signals available in B2B.
-They’re public, real-time, and directly tied to budget decisions.
-The companies that build this pipeline — and automate it — will consistently be first in the conversation when the timing is right.
+Job signals are public, real-time, and tied directly to budget decisions.
+The companies that build and automate this pipeline will consistently reach the conversation before it’s already happening with someone else.